 One of my interests is in religious experience and divine hiddenness.
 I wrote a series of articles advancing a shared attention model of religious experience (starting with this one).
 I edited a book on hiddenness, helped write the SEP entry on it, and I’m working on a monograph examining hiddenness from a science-informed big history sort of perspective right now.

 I’m also interested in the human condition, and, in particular, with whether one needs to appeal to theological propositions to pick it out or just to interpret it.
-I am working on a monograph re-thinking, or at least re-contextualizing, various Christian doctrines that pertain to the human condition in light of what science has to say about our being a social species.
+I have a book project on the back burner working on re-thinking, or at least re-contextualizing, various Christian doctrines that pertain to the human condition in light of what science has to say about our being a social species.

 Within epistemology, I have defended a socially extended version of virtue reliabilism (e.g. here).
 More recently, I have turned to the way that prosocial attitudes (e.g. forgiveness and gratitude) have an epistemic dimension to them (e.g. in how one represents the other to oneself and others).
 Likewise, I have become interested in how distinctively epistemic applications of these prosocial attitudes relate to discussions of epistemic injustice, socio-political polarization, and the health of institutions with important epistemic social roles.
 Relatedly, I am developing an ethic of non-violence as applied to civil discourse and our life as knowers (c.f. my essay in this volume).